 FLI Fridays (First Generation/Low Income)

-The Dean of Students Office invites first-generation and low-income students to gather for a monthly community space and resource share over lunch. occuring throughout the year, students will receive informtion about upcoming FLI Fridays in the GS Newsletter.
+The Dean of Students Office invites first-generation and low-income students to gather for a monthly community space and resource share over lunch.
+Occurrring throughout the year, students will receive information about upcoming FLI Fridays in the GS Newsletter.

 Heritage and Awareness Months